7 Trends to upgrade your Yoga Classes in 2022

 As the name suggests, it targets the three senses: sound, sight, and smell while performing Yoga.
 As colors affect our moods, it makes sense if you play around with them for your studio.
 Likewise, you can use soothing sounds for meditation sessions to make your members feel more comfortable.
 Using calming and stimulating fragrances as a part of aromatherapy induces sessions to be even more relaxing.
 People with autism, disability, injuries, etc., can find such experiences more lively than ever.

 Has your member ever skipped a session because they were too busy to attend classes?
 Try incorporating capsule classes.
-These classes do not take more than 5 to 15 minutes and can be adjusted between their work and office hours.
+Try incorporating capsule classes for them.
+Members are valuable.
+It's always nicer to find workarounds so your clients do not miss a class.
+Capsule classes do not take more than 5 to 15 minutes and can be adjusted between their work and office hours.
 Like traditional classes, capsule classes help in easing the mind and body from stress.
 It is a favorable option for people who struggle with irregular work hours or schedules.
 It can be valuable for someone who wants to take a trial or cannot put in more time.
 It can also work as after school/class/meeting workout to stretch muscles.

-While these trends will help studios bring more dimension to their classes, yoga trainers can use them as per the suitability of their members.
-So it would indeed offer a new array of opportunities for a Yoga studio.
+While these trends will help yoga studios bring more dimension to their classes, yoga trainers can use them as per the suitability of their members.
+It would indeed offer a new array of opportunities for Yoga studios in 2022!